Locality: Formal definitions of cache-oblivious and LRU cost

-\end{onlymain} \begin{onlyapp} The general cache-oblivious model uses $M$ as the size of internal memory, with $\frac{M}{B}$ blocks being stored in internal memory at a given time, which we call the \emph{working set}.
+Analysis of cache-oblivious algorithms assumes $M$ to be the size of internal memory, with $\frac{M}{B}$ blocks being stored in internal memory at a given time, which we call the \emph{working set}.
 The working set is made up of blocks of contiguous memory, each containing $B$ elements.
 For a given block size, $B$, we enumerate the blocks of memory by defining the block containing element $e$ as $\bl{B}{e}$ (the $\left \lfloor \frac{e}{B}\right \rfloor$-th block).
-Formally, we define the working set \emph{after} the $i$-th access of execution sequence $E$ on a system with memory size $M$, block size $B$, and cache replacement policy $\mP$ (formally defined below) as $\w_{M,B,\mP}(E,i)$.
+Formally, we define the working set \emph{after} the $i$-th access of execution sequence $E$ on a system with memory size $M$, block size $B$, and cache replacement policy $\mP$ (formally defined below) as $\w^{\mP}_{M,B}(E,i)$.
 For simplicity of notation, we refer to the working set after the $i$-th access simply as $\w_{i}$ when the other parameters ($M$, $B$, $\mP$, and $E$) are unambiguous.

 When we access an element $e_i$, if the block containing $e_i$ is in the working set (i.e., $\bl{B}{e_i} \in \w_{i-1}$), it is a \emph{cache hit} and, in the cache-oblivious model, it has a cost of 0.
 However, if $\bl{B}{e_i}$ is not in the working set, it is a \emph{cache miss}, resulting in a cost of 1.
 On a cache miss, the accessed block, $\bl{B}{e_i}$ is loaded into memory, replacing an existing block, which is determined by \emph{cache replacement policy}.
 We define a general cache replacement policy as a function that selects the block of the working set to evict when a cache miss occurs, i.e., for memory size $M$ and block size $B$: